sairochan/shopServiceAPI/README.md

 # Backend-ecom
-Backend for amazon like e-com using Spring, hibernate Implemented All the Crud Operations.
+Backend for amazon like e-com using Java EE, Spring, hibernate Implemented All the Crud Operations.